 I read about Winterkorn and other executive’s opinions.
 They weren’t grossly wrong – car companies need to sell their cars.
-Regulations about air pollution are amazingly strict, and consumers demand high mileage at a low price which are on extreme ends.
+Regulations about air pollution are stringent, and consumers demand high mileage at a low price which are on extreme ends.
 They broke the law by hiding the fact that the cars were polluting in the real world.
-However, it didn’t affect them by a lot as a company.
+However, it didn’t affect them a lot as a company.
 The sales barely dropped in the US and remained more or less the same elsewhere.

+Then, I also watched the movie and read the case of Enron.
+A plethora of things that went wrong.
+Just before the stock price toppling, they were sky high – an excellent point for shareholders.
 The management’s duty is to its shareholders, according to Milton Friedman.
-They are supposed to make the checklist of things that enhances shareholder values, an essential part of which is shareholder wealth.
-I am a student of management, so I do picture myself someday forth when I would have to decide on such a situation.
+They are supposed to make the checklist of things that enhance shareholder values, an essential part of shareholder wealth.
+I am a management student, so I do picture myself someday forth when I would have to decide on such a situation.
 What would I do?
 More importantly, what should I do?

 Then, I should understand that my stay here is forever.
 This part here is in the schema of the long journey that I must undertake.
 I want to add the reference to immortal atman (soul) being reborn here, but that would make it very dramatic.

 To exemplify, consider the case of Volkswagen.
 Winterkorn and other executives were supposed to do what would give them the highest returns for their shareholders.
 Then the question is, what did they do wrong?
-They undertook something illegal; something which was not going to enhance shareholder value in the long term.
+They undertook something illegal, something which was not going to enhance shareholder value in the long term.
 And as I stated earlier, shareholder values not only consist of wealth but are more than that.
 They did something illegal in their business – their karma.
 So, they failed in their karma.

 But what happened with Enron?
 They didn’t do something illegal in their business per se (except the accounting fraud).
 Their mistake was that they didn’t think in the long term.
 They increased shareholder values for a short period.
-Still, They harmed, in the long run, knowing beforehand that it was going to occur that way.
+Still, They harmed, in the long run, knowing beforehand that it would occur that way.
 So, a violation of the second rule.
 Wrong understanding that the business isn’t going to last forever.